High Protein Foods List – Overview

 They also have choline, a particularly important component during breastfeeding and pregnancy since it plays a substantial role in growth and development.

-Note that egg whites are almost entirely protein, but eating whole eggs offers many more nutrients, such as antioxidants, healthy fats, minerals, and vitamins.
+Egg whites are almost entirely protein, but eating whole eggs offers many more nutrients, such as antioxidants, healthy fats, minerals, and vitamins.

 If you’re worried about the high cholesterol levels in egg yolks, understand that plenty of research has debunked the myth that egg yolks are bad for your overall well-being.